From our private database of 35,400+ case briefs...

 Facts

-Adams (plaintiff) was a passenger on a steamboat owned and operated by the New Jersey Steamboat Company (the company) (defendant).
-When Adams went to bed for the night, he locked his room’s door and left his money in his clothing in the room.
-A thief reached in through a window and stole Adams’s money.
-Adams sued the company for the amount of money stolen.
-The jury returned a verdict in favor of Adams.
+Harry Adams (plaintiff) was a passenger on a steamboat owned and operated by the New Jersey Steamboat Company (the steamboat company) (defendant).
+Adams had rented a private room on the steamboat.
+When Adams went to bed for the night, he locked his room’s door and windows and left his money in his clothing in the room.
+Somehow, a thief reached in through a window and stole Adams’s money.
+Adams sued the steamboat company, claiming that it was responsible for repaying the amount of money stolen from his room, regardless of whether the steamboat company had done anything wrong.
+The jury returned a verdict for Adams.
 The appellate court affirmed.
-The company appealed.
+The steamboat company appealed.

 Rule of Law